aws-samples/amazon-dynamodb-labs/content/change-data-capture/ex1/simulate-order-updates.en.md

 ![OrdersHistory Table Items](/static/images/change-data-capture/ex1/orders-history-two.png)

-::alert[_The order of updates to the Orders table is preserved by DynamoDB streams when changes are sent to the create order history lambda function.
-Hence, items on the OrdersHistory table can be sorted in the order that they were created._]
+::alert[**Note:** The order of updates to the Orders table is preserved by DynamoDB streams when changes are sent to the create order history lambda function.
+Since items on the OrdersHistory table have a sort key - sk, that is a timestamp, items on the OrderHistory table can be sorted in the order that they were created.]